Exclusive: Trump says Clinton policy on Syria would lead to World War Three

 On Syria's civil war, Trump said Clinton could drag the United States into a world war with a more aggressive posture toward resolving the conflict.

 Clinton has called for the establishment of a no-fly zone and “safe zones” on the ground to protect non-combatants.
-Some analysts fear that protecting those zones could bring the United States into direct conflict with Russian warplanes.
+Some analysts fear that protecting those zones could bring the United States into direct conflict with Russian fighter jets.

 "What we should do is focus on ISIS.
-We should not be focusing on Syria," said Trump as he dined on fried eggs and sausage links at his Trump National Doral golf resort.
-"You’re going to end up in World War Three over Syria if we listen to Hillary Clinton," he said.
+We should not be focusing on Syria," said Trump as he dined on fried eggs and sausage at his Trump National Doral golf resort.
+"You’re going to end up in World War Three over Syria if we listen to Hillary Clinton.

 "You’re not fighting Syria any more, you’re fighting Syria, Russia and Iran, all right?
 Russia is a nuclear country, but a country where the nukes work as opposed to other countries that talk," he said.

+Clinton's campaign dismissed the criticism, noting that both Republican and Democratic national security experts have denounced Trump as unfit to be commander-in-chief.

+"Once again, he is parroting Putin's talking points and playing to Americans' fears, all while refusing to lay out any plans of his own for defeating ISIS or alleviating humanitarian suffering in Syria," Clinton spokesman Jesse Lehrich said in a statement.

-Trump said getting Assad to leave power was less important than defeating Islamic State.
+Trump said Assad is much stronger now than he was three years ago and said getting Assad to leave power was less important than defeating Islamic State.

 "Assad is secondary, to me, to ISIS," he said.